HypothyroidismAutoimmune thyroiditis; Hashimoto's thyroiditis

 Painful, or Granulomatous Thyroiditis

-Subacute granulomatous thyroiditis, also called de Quervain thyroiditis, comes on suddenly with flu-like symptoms and severe neck pain and swelling.
+Subacute granulomatous thyroiditis, also called de Quervain thyroiditis, comes on suddenly with mild to severe neck pain and swelling, and often occurs several weeks after flu-like symptoms.
 It is thought to be caused by a viral infection and generally occurs in the summer.
-It is much more common in women than men, and is usually a temporary condition.
+It is much more common in women than men and is usually a temporary condition.
 Treatments typically include pain relievers and, in severe cases, corticosteroids or beta-blockers.

 After Treatment of HyperthyroidismMany people who receive radioactive iodine treatments for an overactive thyroid develop permanent hypothyroidism within a year of therapy.
-Radioactive iodine is the standard treatment for Graves disease, which is the most common form of
+Radioactive iodine is a common treatment for Graves disease, which is the most common form of

 hyperthyroidism, an autoimmune condition resulting in